 If you live in the United States or in a country where metric system is not common, you might not understand how other people live in the metric world.
 If fact metric system is very straightforward and easy, you just need to get used to it.

-To make a cople of conversions from or to metric you don't have to understand how it works.
+To make a couple of conversions from or to metric you don't have to understand how it works.
 Simply pick what you want to convert in the menu on the left and get your result.
 However, if you are curious and want to know the principles of metric system, read on.

 Metric System Principles

 The metric system was devised in France in the 18th century.
-The goal was to replace the chaotic collection of units being in use with a system based on one common standard and simple decimal factors.
+The goal was to replace the chaotic collection of units being in use with a measurement system based on one common standard and simple decimal factors.

 The metric system or International System of Units (SI) is based on seven base units for seven base quantities that are mutually independent.
-The quantites are: length (meter), mass (kilogram), time (second), electric current (ampere), thermodynamic temperature (kelvin), amount of substance (mole) and luminous intensity (candela).
+The quantities are: length (meter), mass (kilogram), time (second), electric current (ampere), thermodynamic temperature (kelvin), amount of substance (mole) and luminous intensity (candela).
 All other units are derived from the base ones.

-Metric prefixes are pretty easy to understand and very handy for metric conversions.
+Metric prefixes are easy to understand and very handy for metric conversions.
 You don't have to know the nature of a unit to convert, for example, from kilo-unit to mega-unit.
 All metric prefixes are powers of 10.
 The most commonly used prefixes are highlighted in the table.